If Your Claim for Anxiety Disability is Denied

 As part of their assessment, Social Security will examine whether your anxiety disability results in a complete lack of ability to function independently outside of your home.
 They will assess your overall ability, or lack of ability, to carry out basic work-related activities.
 You must be able to show that your symptoms will last at least 12 months.

-It is very important that you have medically documented findings of your diagnosis and symptoms, with a precise description of the job duties that produce anxiety.
-The documentation must report the level of inability to
+That’s why it is vital that you have medically documented findings of your diagnosis and symptoms, with a precise description of the job duties that produce anxiety.
+The documentation must report your level of inability to:

 - perform normal activities of daily living